DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: DRL-Based Solution

 \section{DRL-Based Solution}

 In this section, we propose two DRL-based frameworks to solve the utility maximization problem~\eqref{P1}.
+Unlike conventional continuous-action DRL formulations that optimize only continuous variables, the proposed framework jointly addresses discrete scheduling decisions and continuous resource allocation through a feasible action-mapping mechanism.
 Specifically, we first model the joint optimization problem as a MDP.
 Then, we develop DRL solutions based on the DDPG and SAC algorithms, which are well suited for high-dimensional continuous control problems with coupled decision variables.
 These methods enable efficient learning of joint scheduling, power allocation, and RIS configuration policies under dynamic network conditions.